Make sure you have the latest version of VIP installed, which can be downloaded from the Account Portal.

 Create a new Python notebook to begin your data analysis and exploration.
 An example of how to use the API to connect, load a dataset, and generate a plot is below.
 Please see our complete set of Example Notebooks for more in-depth examples, and refer to our Technical Documentation to learn more about the functionalities of the API.

-Note: The API cannot be used while in an active VR session or SVO session.
+Note: The API cannot be used while in an active SVO session.